Biden wants more COVID relief funds. The GOP wants to know where previous relief went

 But Republicans in the deeply divided Senate have said they would not authorize additional funding until the White House was able to account for the trillions of dollars Congress has approved thus far.

-"Funds would help support the President's goals of significantly accelerating global vaccination and expanding other critical health interventions to save lives now, control the spread of the COVID-19 pandemic, and support health systems and workers," Acting OMB Director Shalanda Young wrote.

-The letter requested that Congress consider the funding request by March 11.

-The White House's letter comes as President Biden hopes to see the United States move into a new phase of the pandemic with looser restrictions than had been deployed in the early days of the pandemic.
+The White House request comes as President Biden says the United States is ready to move into a new phase of the pandemic with looser restrictions than had been deployed in the early days of COVID.

-States across the country and across the political spectrum have rolled back mandates, including on indoor mask usage and social distancing requirements, and Biden has expressed optimism of the direction the nation is headed in respect to the pandemic.
+States across the country and across the political spectrum have rolled back mandates, including on indoor mask usage and social distancing requirements, and Biden has expressed optimism the nation is headed in the right direction when it comes to the pandemic.

 "Because of the progress we've made, because of your resilience and the tools we have, tonight I can say we are moving forward safely, back to more normal routines," Biden said on Tuesday.